datahub-project/datahub/docs/what/urn.md

 2. Parentheses are reserved characters in URN fields: `( , )`
 3. Colons are reserved characters in URN fields: `:`

 Please do not use these characters when creating or generating urns.
+One approach is to use URL encoding for the characters.